The CZC chats with Dark Nostalgia authour Eva Hagberg

 Inaugural Portrait for CZC Gallery

-December 18, 2009 by christopher
+December 18, 2009 by Christopher Bennell

 Dani Nash, emerging Toronto artist, has created the first of the the CZC’s portrait collection: A whimsical portrait of Morgan Mavis and her creatures.
 Oil on Wood.